xrdocs/ncs5500/_tutorials/label-stack-imposition-enhancement-on-ncs5500.md

 title: Label Stack Imposition Enhancement on NCS5500
 author: Jose Liste
 excerpt: >-
-  Presentation and demonstration of the label stack imposition enhancement brought with IOS XR 7.0.1 on NCS5500
+  Presentation and demonstration of the label stack imposition enhancements brought with IOS XR 7.0.1 on NCS5500
 position: hidden
 ---